Fuechs/eisdrache/README.md

 ### Custom wrapper for the LLVM API in C++

-- Simplified `IRBuilder`
+- Wrappers for Types `Ty`, Locals `Local`, Functions `Func` and Structures `Struct`
+- Simplified Load, GEP, Binary OP, Type Cast, Bit Cast and Branching (WIP)
+- Support for future value assignment or calls for locals
-- Implementation for dynamic arrays
+- Implementation for dynamic arrays `Array` (WIP)

 #### How to Use